 Following the old axiom that owning is usually better than leasing, I looked into purchasing solar panels and the more I researched, the more excited I got.
 After months of research and proposal gathering, I finally purchased a 5 kW solar panel system to generate about 60% of my electricity, reducing my NStar bill by $82 per month.
 And after the federal and state tax credits and state rebate with moderate home value adder, what started out as a $25,000 investment only ended up costing me $10,740.
 And through the state’s SREC-II program, I will be paid an average of $1,700 annually.
 The net result is that I will recoup my entire cost in a little less than 4 years!

 But the incentives are always decreasing as people realize what a great deal solar is.
-Starting in January 2012, the state cut the size of its rebate in half.
-And then in May 2014, the SREC-II program began which decreases SREC payments slightly.
-And starting in July 2014, the base rebate incentive was cut again by 37.5% and it will be phased out completely at the end of 2014.
-But even with these reductions, since the cost of panels themselves has decreased the same size system can still be purchased for less than $14,000 and your payoff time is still only 5.2 years.
+Starting in January 2012, the state cut the size of its Commwealth Rebate in half.
+And then in May 2014, the SREC-II program began which reduces SREC payments 5% annually beginning in 2017.
+And in January 2015, the Commonwealth Rebate expired completely.
+But even with these reductions, since the cost of panels themselves has decreased the same size system can still be purchased for less than $15,000 and your payoff time is still under 6 years.
 But only if you act soon!

 And just as exciting, I’m increasing my home’s value by $20,000.
 There are very few investments you can make in your house that allow you to recoup 100% of your investment costs when you sell your home, yet my solar panels are going to yield me a 180% ROI!
 Solar panels are even exempt from both sales and property taxes so that $20,000 increase is tax free.